-While a lot of countries hand out employee visas, Germany is one of the few places in Europe that issues visas to freelancers, which has quickly turned it into one of the biggest hubs for freelancers, remote workers and digital nomads.
-In particular, Berlin has become a popular stomping ground for artists and programmers alike.
+Employee-sponsored visas can be found in a lot of countries, but Germany is one of the few places in Europe that issues visas to freelancers.
+In particular, Berlin quickly turned into one of the most popular hubs for freelancers, remote workers and digital nomads.
+It’s not just programmers either – for decades, artists have been flocking to Berlin in droves for decades.
 This means that living a freelancer in Berlin has never been easier, but the spike in freelance visa applications also means that the process has become increasingly strict over time.

-I went through my freelance visa application last week and learned that despite all my preparation, I had screwed up.
+I went through my freelance visa application in December and learned that despite all my preparation, I had screwed up.
 Badly.
 To the point of nearly having to leave the country.
 All this, because of tiny details in the bureaucratic process that no amount of time or advice could have prepared me for.

 But despite all that, I still came out with a 2 year freelance visa.